Encouraging Creative Thinking

 TIME for the CREATIVE PROCESS - HOMEWORK for the MIND?

 As an artist I spend lots of time contemplating next projects - sometimes months or years before doing the project.
 For me, some sketching is a good way to focus the issues and get this process started.
-Additionally, much of this brain work seems to be subliminal.
+Additionally, much of this brainwork seems to be subliminal.
 My mind can be working on things behind the scenes.
 Every part of daily experience has potential for an art project.
 When I actually start working I have a gathered lots of new insights - some recorded and some without knowing it.

 In organizing the sequence of lessons, are there ways to ritualize advance preparation, discussions, questions, practice sessions, and sketching sessions that promote thinking, looking, more sketching, dreaming, and idea development for lessons that are coming in the future.
 Are there ways to encourage and reward the keeping track of art ideas that come to mind at When I leave my studio my hands-on work is interrupted, but my mind keeps working - this is when my homework starts.
-When students leave class, are their ways to engage the mind so this habitual homework of the subconscious mind has been assigned?
+When students leave class, are there ways to engage the mind so this habitual homework of the subconscious mind has been assigned?

 The creative process includes preparation, incubation, insight, elaboration, and evaluation.
 Classrooms that include preparation, incubation, and insight might need to juggle several projects at once.
-What are the class rituals and concept questions that get the wheels turning so that dreams and imaginations are ignited.
+What are the class rituals and concept questions that get the wheels turning so that dreams and imaginations are ignited?
 I have often been tempted to use shortcuts such as showing examples of other art to get quick inspiration and information as a substitute for relevant self-referential thinking.
 But what are the ways to define artistic challenges in ways that to give the students the courage to develop and express their own ideas?

 This takes time.
-It means practice sessions, question sessions, and list making rituals.This means setting aside time days or weeks in advance of the actual production to get students It means programming their minds to do the subconscious incubation homework that helps bring insight to the table when the production starts.
+It means practice sessions, question sessions, and list making rituals.
+This means setting aside time days or weeks in advance of the actual production to get students It means programming their minds to do the subconscious incubation homework that helps bring insight to the table when the production starts.
 We know that homework works best when we develop rituals of accountability and when we make a point of rewarding successes.
 What are our classroom rituals that give credit and honor to the students when they show evidence of subliminal ideas that have been recorded and brought to class and infused in their creative work?

 For additional ideas on this topic, visit: "Teaching Creativity", from which the above essay was taken.